aspose-cells/Aspose-Cells-API-Tutorials/english/net/excel-worksheet-csharp-tutorials/add-new-sheet-in-excel-csharp-tutorial/_index.md

 ---
 title: Add New Sheet In Excel C# Tutorial
-linktitle: Add New Sheet In Excel C# Tutorial
+linktitle: Add New Sheet In Excel
 second_title: Aspose.Cells for .NET API Reference
 description: Learn how to add a new sheet in Excel using Aspose.Cells for .NET.
 Step by step tutorial with source code in C#.
 type: docs